cedar-policy/cedar-docs/docs/collections/_schema/human-readable-schema.md

 };
 ```

 An action name is either an identifier or a string.
 The membership relation syntax of action declarations is akin to that of entity declarations.
-The difference is that action names could be strings but entity type names must be identifiers.
+The difference is that parent action names could be strings but entity type names must be identifiers.
+If a parent action is declared in another namespace, its name must be a *fully-qualified action entity name*.
+For example, the `Write` action declared in the namespace `ExampleNS` must be referred to as `ExampleNS::Action::"Write"` in the above action declaration.

 The `appliesTo` construct specifies an action's applicability.
 It is a record of three optional keys: `principal`, `resource`, and `context` that specifies principals, resources, and contexts to which the action apply.
 Absence of the `appliesTo` construct means that the actions do not apply to any principals/resources/contexts. `principal` or `resource` keys, if given, must an entity type or a non-empty list of entity types.
 Absence of `principal` or `resource` keys means that the action applies to *unspecified* principals or resources, respectively.
 The `context` value must be a record and its absence defaults to an empty record.